|

 the metal - while staying silent when the metal was a solid

-very simple - and it is.
+very simple - and it was.
 I was thrown a little by the 40hrs

-training time recommended, but that is apparently to break existing
+training time recommended, but was told it was necessary to break existing

 The

-questions over reliability in real contexts could not begin
+questions over reliability in a real context could not begin

 targets.
-I could not begin to assess how deep the metal-detector
+I could not begin to assess how deep the GPR or the metal-detector

 was capable of searching - or how similar its performance was